Illinois judge refuses to dismiss case against father of parade shooting suspect

 Crimo Jr.’s lawyer, George Gomez, argued earlier this month that prosecutors interpreted the law in an overly broad way that could create a “chilling effect” for residents who would worry that signing any affidavit, in this case a firearm owners ID application, could eventually be deemed reckless conduct.

-Gomez also said the law doesn’t define “cause,” opening the way for prosecutors to wrongly link the signing of a gun-license application to a shooting years later.

-Garson S. Fischer, an assistant Illinois attorney general, countered that the law was not overly broad, including because it is limited to reckless conduct that causes great bodily harm.
-He said the term “cause” was not constitutionally vague and that many state criminal laws using similar wording.
+Explaining his rulings Monday, Judge Strickland said the law was specific enough and was structured similarly to many, clearly constitutional laws.
+It was not overly broad, he said, including because it is limits to reckless conduct that causes great bodily harm.

 A grand jury indicted the son last year on 21 first-degree murder counts, 48 counts of attempted murder and 48 counts of aggravated battery, representing the seven people killed and dozens wounded in the attack.
 Potential evidence is voluminous in the son's case, for which no trial date has been set.
 He has pleaded not guilty.

-Lake County State’s Attorney Eric Rinehart said after the father’s arrest that the accusations are based on his sponsorship of his son’s application for a gun license in December 2019.
-Authorities say Crimo III tried to kill himself in April 2019 and was accused by a family member in September 2019 of making threats to “kill everyone.”
+Prosecutors said after the father’s arrest that the accusations were based on his sponsorship of his son’s application for a gun license in December 2019.
+Authorities say Crimo III tried to kill himself in April 2019 and was accused by a relative in September 2019 of making threats to “kill everyone.”

-“Parents who help their kids get weapons of war are morally and legally responsible when those kids hurt others with those weapons,” Rinehart said at the time.
+Gomez argued Monday that prosecutors missed the deadline to charge Crimo Jr. because three years had passed.
+The judge agreed the statute of limitations was three years.
+But he said the years should be counted from the day of the Highland Park shooting, not from Crimo Jr.’s signature on the application.

 Legal experts have said it's rare for a parent or guardian of a suspect in a shooting to face charges, in part because it's so difficult to prove such charges.